 Caring for Cats Minnesota

 Caring for Cats, Inc. is an all-volunteer, no-kill shelter and foster network for cats and kittens.
 Our organization provides a home-like “catmosphere” for 35-40 cats within the shelter.
 We also have 20-30 cats and kittens living in foster homes throughout the year.

 Over 95% of our shelter cats and kittens continue to find homes on an annual basis.
 In 2018, we found loving homes for 161 of our feline friends, which was a 100% adoption rate!
-We also successfully maintained two community programs.
+We also successfully maintain two community programs.

-One was a partnership with Maplewood’s Gladstone Community Center and Meals on Wheels to provide seniors and other people on fixed incomes with supplies for their cats.
+One is a partnership with Maplewood’s Gladstone Community Center and Meals on Wheels to provide seniors and other people on fixed incomes with supplies for their cats.
 It’s possible to donate directly to this program HERE.

-The other was our Cat Tales – Kids Reading to Cats Program where children ages 6 to 13 can come into the shelter and read to the kitties.
+The other is our Cat Tales – Kids Reading to Cats Program where children ages 6 to 13 can come into the shelter and read to the kitties.
 This gives kids the opportunity to practice their reading in a non-judgmental environment and our kitties love engaging with children.
 Learn more about Cat Tales HERE.

 We are organized for charitable and educational purposes to help cats, and we operate within the meaning of section 501(c)(3) of the Internal Revenue Code of 1986 as amended.